immibis/PistonEverything/README.md

 # Piston Everything
-_Minecraft coremod that enables vanilla pistons to push additional blocks_
+**Minecraft coremod that enables vanilla pistons to push additional blocks**

+(c) Cheeseum 2014
+*Released under the terms of the LGPL v3, see COPYING files for details.*

 ## General
 What this mod intends to do: